How does Optune Lua work?

 Does Optune Lua increase chemotherapy-related side effects?

-No additional chemotherapy-related side effects were related to the use of Optune Lua.1
+No additional chemotherapy-related side effects were reported when Optune Lua was added to chemotherapy.1

 The only adverse event (AE) attributed to the use of Optune Lua was the known skin irritation seen in a total of 71% of patients in this study (66% mild-to-moderate and 5% severe).
 No serious adverse events (SAEs) were considered related to device use.1,4